inkandswitch/patchwork/.changeset/lazy-pandas-recover.md

 - `resolveAccountHandle` never overwrites a valid stored account pointer when `repo.find` fails: it retries briefly and then throws, instead of silently creating a fresh account and orphaning the user's workspace.
+- `OverlayRepo` no longer memoizes rejected resolutions: a `find` that failed because the doc (or its keyhive access) hadn't synced yet used to pin every later `find` of that url to the same cached rejection, so the views' "retry once access syncs" recovery could never reach the base repo.
+Rejections now evict and the next `find` re-resolves. `findWithProgress().subscribe` also no longer leaks its inner subscription (or fires the callback) when unsubscribed before the resolution settles.